awsdocs/amazon-s3-userguide/doc_source/object-ownership-new-bucket.md

 ```

 **Important**
-If you don’t set Object Ownership when you create a bucket using the CLI, the default setting will be ObjectWriter \(ACLs enabled\)\.
+If you don’t set Object Ownership when you create a bucket by using the AWS CLI, the default setting will be `ObjectWriter` \(ACLs enabled\)\.

 ## Using the AWS SDK for Java<a name="object-ownership-new-bucket-sdk-java"></a>